alexrutar/banditvis/README.md

 - matplotlib (creating graphs)

 ## Usage
+### Running Files
+Input files are placed in the *Input* directory, and are run using `python3 run.py file_name.txt`, where `file_name.txt` is the input file in minilanguage syntax.
+When the simulation runs, it will either place an Output file in the *Output* directory, under the name you specified, or it will open an animation window.
+Because of a `matplotlib` issue, the animation may open behind the terminal window in some situations; running the terminal in full screen should avoid this.
 ### Minilanguage Syntax
-Here is an example histogram input file:

-    init: Histogram

-    horizon: 500
-    cycles: 10000

-    Simulation 1:

-        Algorithm:
-            algtype: Lin_UCB
-        Bandit:
-            ArmList:
-            - [Linear, [1, 2, -1]]
-            - [Linear, [2, 1, -1]]
-            - [Linear, [1, 0, 1]]
-            MeanVector: [0.4, 0.5, 0.6]
-        label: "UCB"

-    Simulation 2:

-        Algorithm:
-            algtype: Lin_TS
-        Bandit:
-            ArmList:
-            - [Linear, [1, 2, -1]]
-            - [Linear, [2, 1, -1]]
-            - [Linear, [1, 0, 1]]
-            MeanVector: [0.4, 0.5, 0.6]
-        label: "TS"

-    PlotTitle: "Horizon 500 -- Arms (1, 2, -1), (2, 1, -1), (1, 0, 1) -- Mean (0.4, 0.5, 0.6)"
-    PlotSave: "Lin_compare.pdf"
-    Animate: False  # does a basic animation of the plot happening live; only works for one simulation
+For file examples, see farther down.

 The first line of the file always contains an `init: ` plus a declaration.
 Here are three types of supported declarations right now, with a brief description of each:
 - `Histogram` : makes a histogram, aggregating the regret from a large number of simulations
-- `Variable` : makes a line plot, with
+- `Variable` : makes a line plot, varying a user-controlled parameter
-- `Visualize` : runs an animation
+- `Visualize` : runs an animation on a single cycle

 The second most important aspect is the `Simulation` declaration.
 The number or character following is irrelevant; however, each name must be different if there are multiple `Simulation` declarations.
 Within the simulation, there are two major sub-classes: the `Algorithm` and the `Bandit`.

 The `Algorithm` sub-class describes the algorithm. `algtype` is the type of algorithm, and there are various other arguments depending on the specific `algtype` used.
-Those are described in detail in the *Siulation / Algorithm* secton.
+Those are described in detail in the *Simulation / Algorithm* secton.

 The 'Bandit' sub-class describes the bandit / environment.
-The `ArmList` sub class takes, for arguments, arm lists, which must be bracketed in python-style.
+The `ArmList` sub class takes a list of arms, which must be bracketed in python-style and preceded by a dash (`-`) and a space, as the example shows.
+Depending on the arm type, the second parameter will have different numbers of arguments to do different things.
 There are also other arguments, depending on the type of arm - for example, a Linear Bandit also needs a `MeanVector` declaration.
 Those specifics are described in detail in the *Simulation / Bandit* section.

+`Horizon` and `Cycles` denote the horizon that each simulation is to be run to, and the number of cycles that should be run.
+They can be declared at the top-level or within each simulation independently; top level declarations will be applied to all the simulations.

-There are also other various arguments, such as `PlotTitle` and `PlotSave`, which will be described farther down; the names are usually self-explanatory.
+There are also other various arguments, such as `PlotTitle`, `PlotSave`, and `Animate` which will be described farther down; the names are usually self-explanatory.
 Those are described in detail in the *Additional Arguments* section.

-Comments are done python-style, with a hash (`#`), and whitespace and blank lines are conveniently ignored.
+Comments are done python-style with a hash (`#`), and whitespace and blank lines are conveniently ignored.
+For file examples, see the following three sections.

+### The `Histogram` init
+Here is an example of a histogram file:

+    init: Histogram  # comments done python-style

+    horizon: 500
+    cycles: 1000

+    Simulation 1:
+        Algorithm:
+            algtype: KL_UCB
+            incr: B7
+        Bandit:
+            ArmList:
+            - [Bernoulli, [0.3]]
+            - [Bernoulli, [0.4]]
+            - [Bernoulli, [0.5]]
+        label: "KL UCB"

+    Simulation 2:
+        Algorithm:
+            algtype: UCB
+            incr: B7
+            alpha: 0.5
+        Bandit:
+            ArmList:
+            - [Bernoulli, [0.3]]
+            - [Bernoulli, [0.4]]
+            - [Bernoulli, [0.5]]
+        label: "UCB"

+    PlotTitle: "Horizon 500 -- Means (0.3, 0.4, 0.5) -- Bernoulli"
+    PlotSave: "example.pdf"
+    Animate: False

+The histogram file runs a certain number of simulations (cycles) and produces a histogram plot with regret on the x-axis and frequency on the y-axis.
+If animate is set to True, an animation window will open and display a live build of the histogram
+### The `Variable` init
+### The `Visualize` init

-#### The `Simulation` Class
+### The `Simulation` Class
-##### The `Algorithm` Sub-Class
+#### The `Algorithm` Sub-Class
 Algorithms describe the behaviour of the bandit arm-choosing behaviour.
 Here is a list of the currently supported algorithms (called using `algtype`), with description, compatibility, and additional arguments needed as support:
 - `random`:
   - Bandit Support: Bernoulli, Normal